-Tory MP Johnny Mercer brands Government a 's*** show'
+Tory MP Johnny Mercer who branded Government a 's*** show' 'absolutely stands by' his comments

 -

-Tory MP Johnny Mercer brands Government a 's*** show'
+Tory MP Johnny Mercer who branded Government a 's*** show' 'absolutely stands by' his comments

-A high-profile Tory MP has branded the Government a “shit show” and questioned whether the party still shares his “values and ethos”.
+A high-profile Tory MP who branded the Government a “shit show” has said he "absolutely stands by" his comments.

+Speaking to ITV News Johnny Mercer said: "I absolutely stand by it, I believe in a Conservative Party that shares the values and ethos of a modern Britain and I have no self-interest in this, it's about the country".

+Defending his party he said he still believes it "is clearly the party of government" and added "it's my job to speak out when I think that's going awry."

-Ex-British Army officer Johnny Mercer, who was only elected in 2015, said he would not have run in Plymouth Moor View “if the situation was like it is now”.
+The ex-British Army officer, who was only elected in 2015, said he would not have run in Plymouth Moor View “if the situation was like it is now”.

 Just hours after the article in Parliament's The House magazine was published, former foreign secretary Boris Johnson tweeted his support of Mr Mercer.